Managing Construction Projects Seminars

 The construction process has become increasingly complex.
 Today, owners face more construction project delivery options than ever before.
 In order to provide owners with the services they request, contractors, subcontractors and design professionals must be able to provide their services under a variety of scenarios.
 Each construction project has inherent opportunities, benefits, risks and pitfalls.
 How can the respective parties in the construction project management process take advantage of the opportunities and benefits available?
 What steps can each party take to avoid common pitfalls and reduce risks inherent in the construction process?

-This program will benefit all persons who want to have a better understanding of today’s complex construction project management process.
+This construction seminar will benefit all persons who want to have a better understanding of today’s complex construction project management process.
 It will examine the roles, responsibilities and perspectives of the parties.
 It will provide an overview of construction project management, identify common contract-related issues and considerations, and offer practical tips for dispute avoidance and resolution.
 Attendees will also learn the fundamentals necessary to implement a successful construction program – one that helps each party reap the benefits and opportunities while minimizing their risks.

 Seminar highlights: